discoveryjs/discovery-cli/README.md

 Options:

-        --bail                 Exit immediately on first warmup task failure --cache-dir [dir]      Enable data caching and specify path to store cache files (using a .discoveryjs-cache directory if not set)
+        --bail                 Exit immediately on first warmup task failure --cachedir [dir]       Enable data caching and specify path to store cache files (using a .discoveryjs-cache directory if not set)
     -c, --config <filename>    Path to config (JavaScript or JSON file), if not specified then looking for .discoveryrc.js, .discoveryrc.json, .discoveryrc or "discovery" section in package.json